can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 Now, one more interesting part, at least it was really interesting to me to implement.
 The most important part of the raw post was an actual post content.
-And it was returned mostly in the form of html both for posts written via livejournal web interface and with client (which was expected since client converted markdown to html before sending).
+And it was returned mostly in the form of html both for posts written via Livejournal web interface and with the client (which was expected since client converted markdown to html before sending).

 Given that what I wanted to get was to convert noncomplex html like
 this: